Different Knives and the Best Uses for Each One

 A honing rod should be used regularly to keep knives sharp.

 It’s important to have the right knife for the job, but just as important to have the right tool to keep a sharp edge on your knives.
-While you can send your knives out to a professional knife sharpener, you can also learn how to reset the edge between sharpenings with a honing rod.
+While you can send your knives out to a professional knife sharpener, you can also learn how to reset the edge between sharpening with a honing rod.

 There’s a technique to using a honing rod that will work with all your knives – except your serrated knives.
 Be sure to hone them before or after a session in the kitchen, at least weekly.
 Not only can dull blades slow you down, but they can also increase the risk of injury.